syst3mw0rm/java-driver/features/custom_codecs/README.md

 This ensures that the registry will not lack of an essential codec. *You cannot deregister default codecs, only register new ones*.

+Note: if you don't explicitly register a `CodecRegistry` on your `Cluster`, it will use `CodecRegistry.DEFAULT_INSTANCE`.

 The third step is to associate your `CodecRegistry` instance with your `Cluster` instance:

 ```java